andersonfrailey/UBI_LaTex/paper.md

 % Section 4 (C)
 \section{Tax and Welfare/Transfer Repeal}

 This section combines the welfare and transfer repeal from section two and tax reform from section three to examine the joint distributional impact.
 These reforms increase tax liabilities across all incomes by \cdtg{}.
-The top ten percent of earners see an average increase of \cdax{} in tax liabilities compared with a \cdan{} increase for the lowest income percentile.
+The top ten percent of earners see an average increase of \cdax{} in tax liabilities, compared with a \cdan{} increase for the lowest income percentile.

 \begin{table}[H]
 \caption{Revenue Effect of Benefit and Tax Repeal}